-Goran joined Sheffield Hallam University in July 2018 as a Lecturer in Architecture.
-He teaches design studios on MArch programme and the history and theory of architecture across undergraduate and postgraduate levels.
-Prior to this, Goran taught at the Sheffield School of Architecture, University of Sheffield.
-He has also been an active practitioner since 2004, working in the UK and internationally.
+I joined Sheffield Hallam University in 2018 as a Lecturer in Architecture.
+I lead the second year of the BSc Architecture course and teach design studios and the history and theory of architecture across undergraduate and postgraduate levels.
+I have been an active architectural practitioner since 2004, working in the UK and internationally.

 My approach to teaching is constructivist and is underpinned by my professional experiences as designer, researcher and educator.
 I believe that a range of learning experiences are vital in higher education and this means that I try to encourage and support students to learn in diverse and transformative ways: for example, learning actively through collaborative exploration and discussion with their peers and with others (including professionals from practices/organisations as well as the general public); challenging and questioning existing approaches and assumptions; critically reflecting on their learning experiences etc. I believe this can facilitate a deep understanding of the urban environment with all of its political and socio-economic complexities, in order to intervene in its design.
 It also provides an appropriate learning environment for students from diverse backgrounds and cultural contexts, allowing them to share, and build on, their own academic, professional and lived experiences.

-Apart from contributing to teaching across the department, in 2018/19 I am leading undergraduate modules on the history and theory of architecture - Cultural Context 1 and Cultural Context 3.
-On the MArch programme I co-lead Studio 4 ‘Re-thinking the CLUB: exploring Community Led Urban Block in Sheffield’ with Dr Cristina Cerulli (in collaboration with Sheffield CLT), and Atelier 3 ‘design / infrastructures / inclusion’ with Dr Sam Vardy (in collaboration with Foodhall Project).
+Between 2014 and 2019 I taught at the University of Sheffield in both the Department of Landscape Architecture and Sheffield School of Architecture where I was a key member of the MA in Urban Design teaching team.
+Here at Hallam I am leading the undergraduate modules Cultural Context 1, Cultural Context 2 and Design Studio 2.
+In 2018/19, on the MArch programme, I co-led Studio 4 ‘Re-thinking the CLUB: exploring Community Led Urban Block in Sheffield’ with Dr Cristina Cerulli (in collaboration with Sheffield CLT), and Atelier 3 ‘design / infrastructures / inclusion’ with Dr Sam Vardy (in collaboration with Foodhall Project).

-As part of ASF-UK, I contribute to the independent learning programme Challenging Practice which provides continuous professional development courses seeking to enable built environment professionals to engage reflexively and ethically with the challenges of socially engaged architecture/urban practice.
+As part of my work with ASF-UK, I am project manager of the RIBA-accredited learning programme Challenging Practice.
+This programme provides continuous professional development courses seeking to enable built environment professionals to engage reflexively and ethically with the challenges of socially engaged architecture/urban practice.

 My research is broadly focused on urban challenges and is inherently interdisciplinary and boundary-crossing.
-The main themes of my research could be defined as urban inclusion and diversity (particularly in relation to public space and housing) and socially-engaged design practice and education.
+The main themes of my research could be defined as urban inclusion and diversity (particularly in relation to public space) and socially-engaged design practice and education.

-Recently I have been involved in the DESINC Erasmus+ project looking into practices and pedagogies for designing inclusion.
-This is a collaboration between 3 schools of architecture (University of Sheffield, Milan Polytechnic and KU Leuven) and 2 international organisations (Housing Europe and ASF International).
+I was also involved in the DESINC project looking into practices and pedagogies for designing inclusion.
+This was a collaboration between three schools of architecture (University of Sheffield, Milan Polytechnic and KU Leuven) and two international organisations (Housing Europe and ASF International).